Turbo’s Guide to Econ

 It doesn’t matter how many scrap cards you have in your Supply Bag if you can’t find a buyer for them.
 Ask anyone that’s tried to sell a vintage Beanie Baby, or turn that collection of Pokemon cards into cash.
 It doesn’t matter what price that thing supposedly is worth.
 As long as it’s in your bag, it’s worth exactly squat.

-This is where SUPPLY and DEMAND come in.
+This is where SUPPLY and DEMAND does apply.
 The law of supply and demand is an economic theory that explains the interaction between the sellers of a resource and the buyers for that resource.
 Generally, as supply of an item or service decreases, you can charge people more for that scarce product.
 As supply for an item or service goes up, there’s less demand and more competition for your product, so the price generally comes down.
 Basic Economics 101.

 If you are the only person providing a hand-crafted burger near lunch time, you can charge basically anything you want.
 If you are one of twelve people trying to sell a batch of homemade cookies, you’ll probably have to lower your prices to sell your assortment of goodies.
 If the plot of the weekend involves a lot of raiders showing up - expect the price of Basic Scrap to plummet.
 If a brand-new blueprint shows up, expect the price of Basic Herb to increase as folks frantically try to make more copies of that print to satiate the blue fever.
 If there are not many doctors in town this trade weekend, expect that you can charge more for healing.